DanielVandH/ProfileLikelihood.jl/docs/src/interface.md

 Here, `grid` could be either a `RegularGrid` or an `IrregularGrid`.
 You can set `save_vals=Val(true)` if you want an array with all the likelihood function values, `Val(false)` otherwise.
 To enable multithreading, allowing for the evaluation of the function across different points via multiple threads, set `parallel=Val(true)`, otherwise leave it as `Val(false)`.
 The result of this grid search, if `save_vals=Val(true)`, will be `(sol, f_vals)`, where `sol` is a likelihood solution giving the parameters that gave to the highest likelihood, and `f_res` is the array of likelihoods at the corresponding parameters.
 If `save_vals=Val(false)`, only `sol` is returned.

-More example is given in the examples, and complete docstrings are provided in the sidebar.
+More detail is given in the examples, and complete docstrings are provided in the sidebar.